yukun-dong/how-to/AAD-Manifest-Introduction.md

 ### Referencing environment variable in AAD manifest template

-Some times you may not want to hardcode the values in AAD manifest template.
+Sometimes you may not want to hardcode the values in AAD manifest template.
 For example, when the value is a secret.
 AAD manifest template file supports referencing the values from environment variables.
 You can use syntax `{{env.YOUR_ENV_VARIABLE_NAME}}` in parameter values to tell the tooling that the value needs to be resolved from current environment variable.

 ## AAD manifest authoring supports